- How to Ace Teacher Interviews

 How to answer: to answer this question in the most effective manner possible, learn everything you can about the organization.
 If that seems tiring or if you don’t have the time, study their values and mission and tell them that it aligns with your goals and what you have in mind for your future.
 When the values of the organization do not match with your set of beliefs and values, neither you nor the organization would be satisfied with each other.

 12.How would you incorporate technology into your classroom?

 With online teaching and virtual classrooms on the rise, the interviewers would want to know about how comfortable you are around technology.
 There are countless apps in the market that make teacher’s life easier.

 How to answer: Acknowledge that technology has become an important part of our lives.
 If you know your way around technology, talk more about it, if not, tell them how you have always wanted to learn more about it and how you are working on it already.
 Read about different applications and software that are helping teachers before you show up for the interview.

 13.Tell us about one moment that you can’t forget as a teacher

 Most interviewers ask this question to understand how much experience you have and how composed you are as a teacher.
 If answered properly, this question can act as a platform for you to shine.

 How to answer: start with how many years of experience you have.
-If you are new, just say that within the short span of time, there are countless things that have made you love your job more.
+If you are new, just say that within a short span of time, there are countless things that have made you love your job more.
 You can take inspiration from your experiences, and if there’s no such moment, you can explain why you chose to be a teacher, to begin with.

 14.What are your hobbies and interests?

-One of the most common interview questions for a teacher job is hobbies and interests.
+One of the most common interview questions for a teacher job is about hobbies and interests.
 This helps the interviewer to get a wider perspective about the person outside of the subject matter knowledge.